PugFoPrez/Tactile-Sensor-Data-Acquisition-System/README.md

 The printer's hotend needs to be removed from the printhead and replaced with the load cell holder.
 The design for the load cell holder can be found #todo [here]().

+A holder for the eFlesh sensor has also been designed to keep the eFlesh board in place during probing.
+The design for the holder can be found #todo [here]().
+Note that this has been designed for one implementation of an eFlesh/magnetometer board holder and may need redesign for other implementations.

 #### eFlesh

 The `reskin-sensor` and `anyskin` packages are required to get data from the eFlesh board.
 Please make sure these are installed using `pip install reskin-sensor anyskin`.